 - The chart is based on a Jira issue filter, which means that you have full flexibility about what issues to track in the chart

-- You can generate the chart not only by Issue Count but also by sum of Story Points or Original Time Estimate.
+- You can generate the chart not only by Issue Count but also by sum of Story Points, Original Time Estimate or by any other numerical custom field defined in your Jira instance.
 This is useful if the issues in your backlog do not have the same size / weight.

 - The gadget settings allow you to select a time interval and the chart lines do not start from zero but from the actual values at the beginning of the interval